UFC 2022 schedule: Every major fight happening this year

 Aliaskhab Khizriev vs Abus Magomedov (middleweight)

-Alexander Volkanovski (C) vs Chan Sung Jung (featherweight title) – not yet official
+Alexander Volkanovski (C) vs Chan Sung Jung (featherweight title)

-Aljamain Sterling (C) vs Petr Yan (IC) (bantamweight title) – not yet official
+Aljamain Sterling (C) vs Petr Yan (IC) (bantamweight title)

 Register for free to continue reading